panosale/PythonLearningGR/README.md

 #### ΔΙΑΦΟΡΑ

-* When and Why to Use := Over = in Python: https://towardsdatascience.com/when-and-why-to-use-over-in-python-b91168875453 or locally [HERE](https://github.com/panosale/PythonLearningGR/files/7175375/When.and.Why.to.Use.-.Over.in.Python.-.by.Andre.Ye.-.Towards.Data.Science.pdf)
+* When and Why to Use := Over = in Python: https://towardsdatascience.com/when-and-why-to-use-over-in-python-b91168875453 or [HERE](https://github.com/panosale/PythonLearningGR/files/7175375/When.and.Why.to.Use.-.Over.in.Python.-.by.Andre.Ye.-.Towards.Data.Science.pdf)

 * Programming language Python is a big hit for machine learning.
 But now it needs to change: https://www.zdnet.com/google-amp/article/programming-language-python-is-a-big-hit-for-machine-learning-but-now-it-needs-to-change/